The Two Houses

-After an acclaimed career in ceramics making things and breaking things, it is now Jay herself who has cracked.
+After an acclaimed career in ceramics, Jay herself has cracked.
 Recovering from a breakdown, she and her husband Simon move to the desolate edges of the north of England, where they find and fall in love with the Two Houses: a crumbling property whose central rooms were supposedly so haunted that a previous owner had them cut out from the building entirely.

 But on uprooting their city life and moving to the sheltered grey village of Hestle, Jay and Simon discover it's not only the Two Houses that seems to be haunted by an obscure past.
 It becomes increasingly clear that the villagers don't want them there at all - and when building work to make the two houses whole again starts, a discovery is made that will unearth decades-old secrets . . .

 But who in this village has been hiding them?

 Praise for These Dividing Walls:

 'Confident and brilliant' Lisa O'Donnell